 "We are never so vulnerable as when we love" - Sigmund Freud

 With this in mind I offer a therapy that is generally short-term, structured and highly experiential.
 I draw from an attachment theory framework in helping couples increase their ability to have key needs met without pushing the most important person in their lives away.
-I help couples develop a more coherent understanding of their distress by guiding them to recognize and then reorganize the key interactional patterns and emotional responses that keep their relationship trapped in a cycle of negativity and conflict.
-Couples develop a clearer understanding of themselves and each other in relationship.
-They learn to exit their negative cycle by responding in new, completely different and much more effective ways.
-Ultimately a couple will learn new steps in their dance, so that they can enjoy a lifetime of love together .
+Attachment theory is based on the understanding that all of us have a very deep need for loving, safe emotional connection.
+I help couples develop a more coherent understanding of their distress by guiding them to recognize and then reorganize the key interactional patterns and emotional responses, that keep their relationship trapped in a cycle of negativity and conflict.
+Couples learn to exit their negative cycle as they use their clearer understanding of themselves and each other to begin responding in new, completely different and more effective ways.
+Ultimately a couple will learn new steps in their dance that make it possible for them to enjoy a lifetime of love together.